 So, let's talk about making a vegan enchilada that will bring your family to the vegan dinner table.

 Jackfruit, when drained and removed from a can, looks like triangles of chicken.
 If you taste it, as it comes from the can, it is tasteless.
 In fact, jackfruit's bland flavor makes it the perfect sponge for absorbing flavors.

-The fun, for me, is transforming a can of jackfruit into incredible vegan enchilada meat that would fool any meat-eater.
+For me, the fun is transforming a can of jackfruit into incredible vegan enchilada meat that would fool any meat-eater.
 First, it is important to buy the jackfruit in water or brine.

 One of the biggest mistakes people make, however, is buying jackfruit in syrup.
 Unfortunately, I have made this mistake, and I ended up throwing my whole meal away.
 And I hate wasting food.
 So, avoid that pitfall and buy jackfruit in water or brine.

-Then, you simply rinse the jackfruit, put it in your food processor, and pulse until shredded.
+Then, you rinse the jackfruit, put it in your food processor, and pulse until shredded.

-Although many recipes suggest using the jackfruit as is, I disagree.
+Although many recipes suggest using the jackfruit as is, I'm afraid I have to disagree.
 Instead, I like to cook it first.
-Similar to my Vegan Buffalo Chicken Dip, cooking the jackfruit first, give it a different texture and flavor.
+Like my Vegan Buffalo Chicken Dip, cooking the jackfruit first gives it a different texture and flavor.

-In order for the jackfruit to get the right flavor and texture, my goal is for the jackfruit to absorb the flavors of the onions, jalapenos, cilantro, garlic, and spices before it goes inside the vegan enchiladas.
+For the jackfruit to get the right flavor and texture, my goal is for the jackfruit to absorb the onions, jalapenos, cilantro, garlic, and spices before it goes inside the vegan enchiladas.

-Sauteeing the onions, garlic, and jalapeno together, first, brings the flavors together before adding the cilantro.
-The magic, however, is sauteeing the cilantro with the initial vegetables with lime and then adding the jackfruit.
+Sauteeing the onions, garlic, and jalapeno together, first, brings the flavors before adding the cilantro.

 Once the jackfruit is added to the pan, the goal is to add spices, brown it and dry it out.